 The soil for a seedling has to be loose and weed-free, ready to be planted just like for seeds.

-If your soil is hard, you have to address that first.
+If your garden bed soil is hard, you must address that first.
 From double dig, to till, to no-till, all is possible.
 Choose what works best for you.

 When to transplant seedlings into the ground

-The indoor seed starting schedule we use has not just seed-starting times but also planting out times.
-All of those dates are of course according to the weather.
-When starting your own seedlings, always consider the planting out date.
+The indoor seed starting schedule we use includes seed-starting and planting-out times.
+Of course, all of those dates are according to the weather conditions.
+When starting your seedlings, always consider the transplant time.

-A seedling can hardly be too young, once the true leaves are at least the size of the first leaves, it can be transplanted.
-In my picture above the seedling on the left needs another week or two, the seedling on the right is very much ready.
-And there is about a month between those two stages, giving us a bit of a window to transplant them.
+A seedling can hardly be too young; once the first set of true leaves is at least the size of the first leaves, it can be transplanted.
+In my picture above, the seedling on the left needs another week or two, while the seedling on the right is ready.
+There is about a month between those two stages, giving us a bit of a window to transplant the plant babies.

-A perfect seedling has filled out the pot, but the roots are still not going round, the seedling is not rootbound.
-My example picture below is right on the edge of being perfect, a few days later and it could start being too late.
+A perfect seedling has filled the pot, but the roots are still not going around; the seedling is not rootbound.
+My example picture below is right on the edge of being perfect a few days later, and it could start being too late.

 The time on the calendar for your seedling will depend on the plant variety.
-Cool-weather crops can be planted earlier, warm weather crops need warm weather to grow.
-You can read more in when to plant what.
+Cool-weather crops can be planted before the last frost date; warm-season crops need warm weather.
+You can read more about when to plant what.

 Hardening off the seedlings

 We have a whole blog article about this important step.
-Seedlings can not go from indoors right into the ground, they need to get used to the environment they will be planted into.
+Seedlings can not go from indoors under grow lights right into the ground; they need to get used to the environment where they will be planted.

 Head over and read more if the hardening off plants is new to you, or if you are interested in our easy way to do so.